 - Before lifting, make sure all panels are closed, and that the lamps are positioned horizontal and down for travel.
-Ensure that the mast sections are down, and are in the full stow position. - Before lifting, ensure all four jack stands are in a position that will not impede the safe lifting and lowering of the light tower. - NEVER allow anyone underneath or near the light tower during lifting operations. - NEVER lift the light tower from the front. - When utilizing the rear lift pockets, ensure the forks are fully inserted before lifting. - When using the lifting eye, only use a properly rated strap or chain and make sure it is properly secured.
+Ensure that the mast sections are down, and are in the full stow position. - Before lifting, ENSURE that the vinyl Balloon Bag Cover is properly fitted and secured to the main LED Lamp assembly. - Before lifting, ensure all four jack stands are in a position that will not impede the safe lifting and lowering of the light tower. - NEVER allow anyone underneath or near the light tower during lifting operations. - NEVER lift the light tower from the front. - When utilizing the rear lift pockets, ensure the forks are fully inserted before lifting. - When using the lifting eye, only use a properly rated strap or chain and make sure it is properly secured.